 Any library district seeking payment under this paragraph shall, after July 1 and before September 30 of each year, provide the municipality with convincing evidence to support its claim for reimbursement before the municipality shall be required to approve or make the payment to the library district.
 If the library district fails to provide the information during this period in any year, it shall forfeit any claim to reimbursement for that year.
-Library districts may adopt a resolution waiving the right to all or a portion of the reimbursement otherwise required by this paragraph.
-By acceptance of such reimbursement, the library district shall forfeit any right to directly or indirectly set aside, modify, or contest in any manner whatsoever the establishment of the redevelopment project area or projects;
+Library districts may adopt a resolution waiving the right to all or a portion of the reimbursement, the library district shall forfeit any right to directly or indirectly set aside, modify, or contest in any manner whatsoever the establishment of the redevelopment project area or projects;